victor-dp/robosat_geoc/README.md

     ├── images
     └── labels
 ```
+- Tiles images formats could be either: JPEG, WEBP, GeoTIFF 8bits, PNG.
+- Tiles labels are expected to be PNG with single band and indexed palette.
+- Tools producing XYZ tiles directory as output, also allows to easily generate a web map client, for visual inspection.
 - Following schema, show several paths to create your own training dataset from several kinds of input data.
-- And for information, several inputs connected to a single arrow point means a logical OR (e.g. WMS or XYZ or TMS).

 <img alt="Data Preparation" src="https://raw.githubusercontent.com/datapink/robosat.pink/master/docs/img/readme/data_preparation.png" />

+NOTA: several inputs connected to a single arrow point means a logical OR (e.g. WMS or XYZ or TMS).

 ### Training ###